phillord/kcite/readme.txt

 1. DataCite DOIs come via content negotiation also, although still require XML parsing.
 1. Bug fix to in kcite.js should fix an occasional rendering bug.
+1. Both bibliography and intext citation are now linked.
+The underlying HTML is also linked, which should aid machine interpretability.

 = 1.4.4 =